LMarlett/Daily-Dose/README.md

 => do not require any reading from the users

 How:
-Create a automated voice-call using Twilio
-Create a Sign-up page to store database
+Create  automated voice-calling messages using Twilio Create a Sign-up page to store user information in a database Make it as low cost as possible.
 Language used: Python, HTML, Javascript

 Extension of the project: